Connect Microsoft OAuth

 Learn how to configure Microsoft OAuth

-WorkOS provides the Redirect URI, an allowlisted callback URL.
+WorkOS provides the Redirect URI and an allowlisted callback URL.
 It indicates the location to return an authorized user to after both an authorization code is granted, and the authentication process is complete.
 It's readily available in your Configuration Settings in the Developer Dashboard.

 If you haven’t already, be sure to register an application with Microsoft following Microsoft's instructions here.